ewmako/shooter_game/README.md

 # shooter_game

-The goal of the game is to fight the invasion of enemy spaceships and getting points.
+The goal of the game is to fight with the invasion of enemy spaceships and getting points.